 MAAS provides a solution to provision hardware and set-up servers remotely, quickly and with limited human intervention.
 By deploying MAAS businesses can reduce friction in small footprint environments as well as providing an open API-driven way to provision and repurpose nodes in every remote location enabling fast and efficient server provisioning.

-In this webinar join Ubuntu MAAS Product Manager, Andres Rodriguez to discuss use cases and how MAAS could benefit your business.Register for the webinar
+In this webinar join Ubuntu MAAS Product Manager, Andres Rodriguez to discuss use cases and how MAAS could benefit your business.Watch the webinar

 CTOs guide to the telco edge: from devices to clouds